-The news no Hull City fan wanted to hear was confirmed by the club today.
-Uruguayan international Abel Hernandez will miss at least six months of the season with a ruptured Achilles tendon.
+The news no Hull City fan wanted to hear has been finally confirmed by the club – Uruguayan international Abel Hernandez will miss at least six months of the season with a ruptured Achilles tendon.

 Hernandez suffered the injury in the latter stages of the 2-3 defeat to Wolves at the KCOM last Tuesday night.
 The innocuous incident saw Hernandez go down in the visitors penalty area writhing in agony and after lengthy on field treatment he was stretchered off in obvious pain and discomfort.